gabrielesp/FoMpy/README.rst

 	* pytest
 	* probscale

+Most of these modules will be installed automatically when installing FoMpy.
+The pytest module is not listed as a hard dependency so you will have to install it beforehand.

 Currently FoMpy can be downloaded from https://test.pypi.org/project/fompy/ through the following url using pip3::

 	pip3 install --extra-index-url https://test.pypi.org/simple/ fompy